 Cisco Packet Voice Digital Signal Processor Module (PVDM3)

 The Cisco Packet Voice Digital Signal Processor Module PVDM3 is a hardware module that provides digital signal processor (DSP) resources.
 The PVDM3 is the latest iteration of the DSP conferencing technology available for the Cisco Integrated Service Routers Generation 2(ISR G2).
-Cisco has introduced the ability to do multipoint video conferencing for ad-hoc and rendezvous (MeetMe) video conferences with ISR G2 routers and Cisco Unified Communications Manager (Unified CM) when the PVDM3 is used as a media resource.
-This ability is available only when Cisco Unified CM is used as call control in conjunction with the PVDM3 module and the endpoint supports the native ad-hoc conferencing functionality of Unified CM.
+Cisco has introduced the ability to do multipoint video conferencing for instant and permanent (MeetMe) video conferences with ISR G2 routers and Cisco Unified Communications Manager (Unified CM) when the PVDM3 is used as a media resource.
+This ability is available only when Cisco Unified CM is used as call control in conjunction with the PVDM3 module and the endpoint supports the native instant conferencing functionality of Unified CM.

 Take into account the following general considerations when using the PVDM3 as a multipoint unit for video conferencing: